CodeYourFuture/syllabus/docs/js-core-1/week-1/lesson.md

 The functions above behave similarly but _differ_ in some important ways.

-In groups, look at the block of code above and then answer the following questions.
+In groups, study the code above and then answer the following questions:

 a) How many times is the function `printMessage` **called** ?